-A stress myocardial perfusion scan is used to assess blood flow to the heart muscle when it is stressed.
+A stress myocardial perfusion scan assesses blood flow to the heart muscle when it is stressed.
 The heart is usually “stressed” from exercise.
-But, if you are unable to exercise, the heart can be stressed by taking a certain medication that increases your heart rate as it would during exercise.
+But, if you are unable to exercise, the heart can be stressed by taking a certain medicine that increases your heart rate or dilate blood vessels as would occur during exercise.

 After the radioactive tracer is injected, a special type of camera is used that can detect the radioactive energy from outside the body.
 The camera takes images of the heart during stress and again later at rest.
 The two sets of images are compared.

 Your doctor may order a stress myocardial perfusion scan for:

 You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.

 There may be other risks depending on your specific medical condition.
 Be sure your healthcare provider knows about all of your medical conditions.
 Make a list of questions you have about the procedure.
 Be sure to discuss these questions with your healthcare provider before the procedure.
 Bring a family member or friend to the appointment to help you remember your questions and concerns.